cjwei/RETrace/README.md

-# RETrace: simultaneous retrospective lineage tracing and methylation profiling of single cells (Genome Research; doi:10.1101/gr.255851.119)
+# RETrace: simultaneous retrospective lineage tracing and methylation profiling of single cells
 This repo contains multiple tools to perform retrospective lineage tracing and call cell type information from the same single cell using microsatellite and methylation, respectively.
-Below is a summary of the analysis tools developed:
+Below is a summary of the analysis tools developed.
+Paper can be found on Genome Research, doi:10.1101/gr.255851.119
 ## Microsatellite Analysis
 - **HipSTR_allelotype**: Run HipSTR for microsatellite calling and allelotyping
 - **Custom_allelotype**: Run scripts for custom microsatellite calling and allelotyping (based off of LobSTR)